 Active noise cancelation

-To provide active noise cancelation, internal and external microphones measure unwanted ambient noises, then circuity in the headphones generates sound at a frequency that cancels out those noises.
+For additional noise cancelation beyond passive noise isolation, internal and external microphones in the headphone measure unwanted ambient noises, then circuitry in the headphones generate sound at a frequency that cancels out those noises.
 Active noise cancelation works whenever headphones with this feature are turned on.